gaganturka/project/README.md

 }

-you got response like tjis -
+you got response should be like this -

 {
     "status": true,
     "messag": "you seem to have A GOOD sleep efficiency , we will get this up to maximum " }